10 Tips for Riding an ATV at Night

 9. Don't Drink and Drive

-Again, "Safety 101".
 You'd think it's common sense and we wouldn't have to mention it, but you'd be surprised how many people still mix alcohol with riding their quads, especially at night.
 We all love a good party, but still, never consume alcohol before going for a quad ride.
-Not only is it illegal to operate an ATV under the influence, but it's a surefire way to damage your ATV or worse yet, punch your ticket to experiencing some common ATV injuries.
+Not only is it illegal to operate an ATV under the influence, but it's a surefire way to damage your ATV or worse yet, experience some common ATV injuries.

 10. Take an ATV Riding Course